 If there are two of you touring and you’ll have the occasional visitors staying, we’d say this camper is strongly worth considering.

-When we saw this ‘van, we were impressed by just how spacious it actually is, despite its size – at only 4.97m in length, it’s also made it onto our best small campervan round up.
+When we saw this ‘van, we were impressed by just how spacious it actually is, despite its size – it’s only 4.97m in length.
 Capable of sleeping four, the roof is raised on gas struts, while we though the integrated awning light that comes with the Thule pull-out awning is a great addition.

 Inside the campervan, you’ll find a bench seat which provides some useful versatility – you can slide it forwards or backwards, courtesy of a locking lever.
 We did find that moving the bench seat forwards could make it harder to reach the cupboard where the portable toilet is kept in the kitchen though.